-The Braille Puzzle is a creative solution to enable blind or visually impaired people to practise Braille without the need for a sighted person to be present.
-The idea came about when Mark was working on another project with Blind Veterans UK (formerly St. Dunstan’s), a national charity providing crucial assistance to blind ex-service men and women and their families.
+‘The Braille Puzzle’ is a creative solution to enable blind or visually impaired people to practise Braille without the need for a sighted person to be present.
+The idea came about when Mark was working on a Braille poetry project with Blind Veterans UK (formerly St. Dunstan’s), a national charity providing crucial assistance to blind ex-service men and women and their families.

-To help Mark become familiar with Braille, Blind Veterans UK loaned him a pack of playing cards that are used by its residents to practise Braille.
-Each card had a picture with a Braille description in two of its corners.
-It occurred to Mark that it would not be possible for a blind person to use the cards, unless a sighted person was present to confirm that the cards were identified correctly, therefore making it impossible for a blind person to practise Braille unassisted.
-As a result of this, Mark designed a jigsaw puzzle that overcomes the need for a sighted person being present when learning Braille.
-The four jigsaw puzzles shown here are artistic interpretations of the invention, created for exhibition.
-Each of these exhibition versions is made from laser cut steel with an industrial baked paint finish, generously fabricated by Brighton Sheet Metal Ltd, Brighton:
+To help Mark, Blind Veterans UK loaned him a pack of playing cards that are used by its residents to practise Braille.
+Each card has a picture with a Braille description in two of its corners.
+It soon became clear that it would not be possible for a blind person to use the cards unless a sighted person is present to confirm that the cards are identified correctly.
+Mark’s Braille jigsaw puzzles have successfully addressed this problem, allowing blind people practice Braille independently.

-Memory Puzzles: Due to Mark’s stroke, he frequently encounters memory problems.
+‘Memory Puzzles’: Due to Mark’s stroke, he frequently encounters memory problems.
 His memory isn’t ‘lost’, but the access pathways to his memory have been damaged by his brain injury.
 Over recent years he’s successfully developed a number of strategies for accessing his memory whenever this problem arises.
-It was through this personal knowledge and experience that he developed the memory puzzles.
-During the early 2000s, a friend of Mark had a devastating brain injury.
+It was through this personal knowledge and experience that he developed ‘memory puzzles’ for a friend who’d had a devastating brain injury.
 During an early hospital visit, Mark and his wife Sara found their friend attempting to complete a large-piece children’s jigsaw puzzle.
-Her husband told them that prior to her brain injury she had enjoyed jigsaw puzzles, but now she was having problems completing even the simplest of puzzles and would often take over an hour to complete them.
+Her husband told them that prior to her brain injury his wife had enjoyed jigsaw puzzles, but now she was having problems with even the simplest of puzzles and would often take over an hour to complete them.